sannijesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -name "*.js" -type f -delete - This deletes all the file with the extension .js in the parent directory and the subdirectories

 find . -mindepth 1 -type d | wc -l - This will count the number of directories within  a current directory and exclude the current directory from the count

+sort | uniq -u - THis displays list of word that only appear ones